 In this section we discuss the sensors (sensor chips) which are commonly used in SPR systems.
 Since the size and the format (square, rectangular, with a protective sheet or without) differ between manufacturers, here we will focus on sensor surfaces.

 Although the optical configuration (to measure the signal) and the fluidics (to deliver the sample) are important, the sensor can be seen as the heart of an SPR instrument.
 Despite being a disposable object, the sensor is still a high precision part and should be handled accordingly.
 For instance, all dust particles, finger prints and moisture on either side of the sensor surface will distort the SPR measurements.
 Therefore, let the sensor come to room temperature when stored cold and handle with care (forceps).

-Sensor chip can be roughly divided in three types:
+Sensor chip can be roughly divided in four types: